 What are the components of RFID?

-RFID mainly includes 3 components such as Reader, Antenna & Transponder (also known as a tag).
+RFID mainly includes 3 components as Reader, Antenna & Transponder (also known as a tag).
 Let us discuss all the components one by one!

 Do you know that RFID Tag is originated by Soviet Spy!